kasdar23/DariaKashinskaiaMobile/README.md

 5. What’s wrong with our code?
 How to fix/improve it?
 Implement your suggestions.

 Setting autoLaunch to false means that application install will not be performed.
 But the app is still executed if it is already installed on the device.
-I retuned appPackage and appActivity and chose autoLaunch as false, because had installed and started application before.
+I retuned appPackage and appActivity and chose autoLaunch as true.